-We as humans have a need to experience acknowledgment and validation, and to connect meaningfully, so as to keep moving forward with our lives, otherwise we can get stuck in unproductive thoughts, emotions, and destructive coping behaviours.
+We as humans need to experience acknowledgment and validation, and to connect meaningfully, to keep moving forward with our lives; otherwise we can get stuck in unproductive thoughts, emotions, and destructive coping behaviours.

-In fact it can get very ugly and unhealthy in the absence of healthy connection… eating disorders, substance abuse, verbal, physical, and sexual abuses, conflict in relationships, impulsive acting out and other self-defeating behaviors.
+Humans can get very unhealthy in the absence of healthy connection: eating disorders, substance abuse, verbal, physical, and sexual abuses, conflict in relationships, impulsive acting out and other self-defeating behaviours.
 Many of these types of reactions or “side-effects” to absent or poor quality connections are observed in the very common mental health condition, Borderline Personality Disorder (BPD).

-In the absence of healthy connection and the experience of feeling loved, people struggle to stay focused and achieve their goals.
-They feel deflated and lacking in the necessary energy to stay dedicated to their projects.
+In the absence of a reliable connection and the experience of feeling loved, people struggle to stay focused and achieve their goals.
+They feel deflated and lacking in the necessary energy to remain dedicated to their projects.

 So why would we do this to each other and ourselves?
 Why wouldn’t we allow the time and put in the efforts for creating healthy connections and so on?

-My guess is that the problem lies mostly within culture… meaning that it is not emphasized as a priority in western culture to support the ideal conditions for mental health and relational wellness.
+My guess is that the problem lies mostly within the culture, meaning that it is not emphasized as a priority in western culture to support the ideal conditions for mental health and relational wellness.

-Of course there could be other reasons for this kind of neglect, such as being afraid of being an authentic human.
+Of course, there could be other reasons for this kind of neglect, such as being afraid of being an authentic human.
 People may not trust themselves to feel and express their emotions, or that others in their midst could never be decent listeners.
-Unfortunately it is very common to experience negligent reactions when people dare to be open about their inner world, and this can produce overwhelming emotional pain and counterproductive reactions in return.
-The net outcome is usually more cutting off from each other and more commitment to an unhealthy “style of conversation”.
+Unfortunately, it is very common to experience negligent reactions when people dare to be open about their inner world, and this can produce overwhelming emotional pain and counterproductive responses in return.
+The net outcome is usually more cutting off from each other and more commitment to an unhealthy “style of conversation.”